loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/release_specifics/sw_changes_1.10.md

   - display/HDF5/Software+Changes+from+Release+to+Release+for+HDF5+1.10
 ---

+# Software Changes from Release to Release in HDF5 1.10

 For a description of the major new features that were introduced, please see New Features in HDF5 Release 1.10.)

 This page provides information on the changes that a maintenance developer needs to be aware of between successive releases of HDF5, such as: